 - Commentaries on Ezra and Daniel interpret the Aramaic text.
 It is important when studying grammatical aspects of the text to understand how possible grammatical options affect interpretation, and which of these interpretations are reasonable in the context.
 Many commentaries also include notes about Aramaic grammar and vocabulary.
 Note, however, that most of the technical commentaries are non-evangelical.

 - Critical editions of the Aramaic text will note variants in the manuscripts or ancient translations of Aramaic Ezra and Daniel.
-BHS is still the standard critical edition, in spite of its shortcomings.
-BHQ (Ezra) includes a helpful textual commentary.
+BHS (Amazon; Christianbook; Logos; Accordance) is still the standard critical edition, in spite of its shortcomings.
+BHQ includes a helpful textual commentary, but the only Aramaic fascicle available to date is Ezra and Nehemiah (Amazon; Christianbook; Logos; Accordance).
 Kennicott is often overlooked, but very useful.